MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-manage-intune.md

 ---
-title: "Manage Surface Hub 2S with Intune"
+title: "Manage Surface Hub with an MDM provider"
-description: "Learn how to update and manage Surface Hub 2S using Intune."
+description: "Learn how to update and manage Surface Hub using MDM provider."
 keywords: separate values with commas ms.prod: surface-hub ms.sitesec: library